In this article, we will discuss Everest Base Camp Trekking In Nepal!

-The temperature changes from 10 degrees to -12 degree Celsius.
+The temperature changes from 10 degrees to -12 degrees Celsius.
 The winds race at a speed of 8 to 11 km per hour.
-You can see clear blue sky during this season.
+You can see a clear blue sky during this season.

 Winter is also considered as an offseason.

-The temperature changes from -15 to -17 degree Celsius during the day and gets colder during the night.
+The temperature changes from -15 to -17 degrees Celsius during the day and gets colder during the night.
 Hurricane winds spiral around the summit at a speed of 11 to 15 km per hour.
-The temperature reaches -148 degree Celsius at the summit making it impossible to climb during winter.
+The temperature reaches -148 degrees Celsius at the summit making it impossible to climb during winter.

 - Travel insurance is a must.
 Insurance covering medical evacuations up to 6000 meters is required.